pcwii/kodi-skill/README.md

 - Add support for the CommonPlay Skill Infrastructure (WIP)
 - Investigate other play functions for music / episodes / pvr
 - Investigate method to handle multiple KODI instances on network
+- Add a single stop command for all playing items